Photography credit: Darren Holden

 Part two of our interview with documentary photographer Darren Holden.
 This time, we head north on secret location to one of Britain’s forgotten textile mills.
 Read part one here.

 skinflint: There are many parallels with what we do here at skinflint restoring vintage industrial lights, and your photography documenting and preserving the memory of iconic old spaces.
 How did the relationship come about?

 Without giving too much away, how did you come across the site location for our photoshoot in Manchester?
-Can you tell us more about its history?
+Tell us more about its history.

 We needed to shoot somewhere that was semi-derelict, with easy access, and with lots of different textures.
 This particular building had been of interest for quite some time but finding the right person to let me document it took some effort.
 After 12 months of trying, I was walking past the building and I noticed someone close by.
 After a bit of a chat we finally secured access and the chance to photograph it.